Purple Hearts (2022 film)

 Purple Hearts is a 2022 American romantic drama film created for Netflix and directed by Elizabeth Allen Rosenbaum.
 It is based upon the novel of the same name by Tess Wakefield.
 It stars Sofia Carson and Nicholas Galitzine.

 The film was released on Netflix on July 29, 2022.
-It received mixed reviews.
+It received generally negative reviews from critics.

 Plot

 Cassie Salazar is a waitress/bartender who performs with her band, The Loyal, at a bar in Oceanside, California.
 Diagnosed with type 1 diabetes six months earlier, she struggles to afford insulin, working multiple jobs to survive.

 One night, Cassie serves a group of Marines about to be deployed to Iraq.
 One of them, Luke Morrow, flirts with her, but she rejects his advances.
-Luke has his own problems: he became an addict after his mom's death, and although two years clean, he still owes $15,000 to his dealer, Johnno.
-Estranged from his retired Marine dad, he asks his brother for help, but is declined.
+He has his own problems: he became an addict after his mom's death, and although two years clean, he still owes $15,000 to his dealer, Johnno.
+Estranged from his retired Marine dad, Luke asks his brother for help, but is declined.

 Cassie asks Frankie, a childhood friend and Luke's bunkmate, to marry her for the health insurance benefits granted to military spouses, but he already has plans to marry his sweetheart Riley.
 Luke overhears, and although he initially advises against a fraudulent marriage, he realizes they could both benefit financially; Luke would earn more money and Cassie would have healthcare.
 They agree to marry immediately, and after a year file for divorce.

 Frankie, the wedding witness, gives Cassie the ring he will marry Riley with, asking her to keep it safe.
 After, the newlyweds join their fellow Marines at a bar.
 Cassie argues with one over "hunting down Arabs", causing an argument with Luke, but they pretend to make amends.
 That night, he admits he is scared of both the marriage and Iraq.
 Cassie comforts him and they sleep together.

 The next morning, the Marines are deployed.
-Before getting on the bus to leave, Luke gives Cassie his brother's contact information as she is his next of kin.
-Cassie and Luke start sending emails and video calls to one another to keep up the ruse and grow close.
-She performs an original song, "Come Back Home," for the Marines, uplifting their spirits after a rough day.
+Before getting on the bus to leave, Luke gives Cassie his brother's contact information, as he is his next of kin.
+The two start sending emails and video calls to one another to keep up the ruse and grow close.
+Cassie performs an original song, "Come Back Home," for the Marines, uplifting their spirits after a rough day.

 The song goes viral, and Cassie admits Luke might be her muse.
-Later, she learns that Luke has been severely injured by an IED explosion and is returning to recover.
+Later, she learns that he has been severely injured by an IED explosion and is returning to recover.
 Cassie accidentally contacts Luke's father instead of his brother, angering Luke, as the retired MP would report them if he knew.